marcy326/mlflow-boilerplate/README.md

 1. GitHub Secrets:
 Set up the following secrets in your GitHub repository settings:
-	- MLFLOW_TRACKING_URI: The URI of your MLFlow tracking server.
+	•	MLFLOW_TRACKING_URI: The URI of your MLFlow tracking server.
-	- Other secrets as required for your workflow.
+	•	MLFLOW_TRACKING_USERNAME: Your MLFlow tracking server username (if authentication is required).
+	•	MLFLOW_TRACKING_PASSWORD: Your MLFlow tracking server password (if authentication is required).